Authentic.

 Obsolete Technology

-• Chargers, cords, and adapters for devices you no longer own
+• Chargers, cords, and adapters for devices you no longer own (remember micro-USB?)

 • Old electronics that are broken, outdated, or collecting dust